brendonsa/embed-cluster/README.md

 ### GPU vs CPU

 Most PLM extraction rules request a GPU (`resources: gpu=1`).
-The t48-15B model falls back to CPU with multi-threading if no GPU is available.
+The t48-15B model uses CPU with multi-threading.
 Adjust `CPU_THREADS` at the top of each Snakefile as needed.
+To change this behaviour please consult the t36 and t33 rule script calls.

 ## Acknowledgments